The eCommerce Arms Race: How to Equip Your Brand for the Next Normal

 Regardless of your stage of eCommerce maturity, competition online is only intensifying as the world faces an extended period of social distancing and safety concerns.
 The result is that savvy brands are now engaged in an eCommerce arms race, scrambling to out-do one another when it comes to online experience.
 This post will dive into the key eCommerce technologies that are helping brands and retailers stand out, stay ahead, and, ultimately, win over shoppers in the longterm.

-The eCommerce and Digital Adoption Boom
+The Digital Adoption Boom & the eCommerce Arms Race

 New research from Adobe Analytics revealed that eCommerce spending from April to May this year was higher than the 2019 holiday season.
 Cooped up at home, consumers spent a total of $153 billion online, which is $52 billion more than what retailers typically see during the spring months.